Improved Approximation Algorithms for Matroid and Knapsack Median Problems and Applications: A simple 8-approximation algorithm via LP-rounding

 Let $\F_j=\{i: x_{ij}>0\}$.
 Notice that the $\F_j$ sets are disjoint.
 We may assume that for $i\in\F_j$, we have $y_i=x_{ij}$, so the objective function is a linear function of only the $y_i$ variables.
 We can then set up the following matroid intersection problem.
 The first matroid is $M$ restricted to $\bigcup_j\F_j$.
 The second matroid $M'$ (on the same ground set $\bigcup_j \F_j$) is the partition matroid defined by the $\F_j$ sets; that is, a set is independent in $M'$ if it contains at most one facility from each $\F_j$.
 Notice the $y_i$-variables yield a fractional point in the {\em intersection of the matroid polyhedron of $M$ and the matroid-base polyhedron of $M'$}.
 Since the intersection of these two polyhedra is known to be integral (see, e.g.,~\cite{CookCPS}), this means that we can round $(x,y)$ to an integer solution of no greater cost.
 Of course, the LP solution need not have property \eqref{prop} so our goal will be to transform $(x,y)$ to a solution that has this property without increasing the cost by much.

 Roughly speaking we want to do the following: cluster the clients in $\D$ around certain `centers' (also clients) such that (a) every client $k$ is assigned to a ``nearby'' cluster center $j$ whose LP assignment cost is less than that of $k$, and (b) the facilities serving the cluster centers in the fractional solution $(x,y)$ are disjoint.
 So, the modified instance where the demand of a client is moved to the center of its cluster has a fractional solution, namely the solution induced by $(x,y)$, that satisfies \eqref{prop} and has cost at most $\OPT$.
 Furthermore, given a solution to the modified instance we can obtain a solution to the original instance losing a small additive factor.
 One option is to use the decomposition method of Shmoys et al.~\cite{ShmoysTA97} for uncapacitated facility location (\ufl) that produces precisely such a clustering.
-The problem however is that~\cite{ShmoysTA97} uses filtering which involves blowing up the $x_{ij}$ and $y_i$ values, thus violating the matroid-independence packing constraints.
+The problem however is that~\cite{ShmoysTA97} uses filtering which involves blowing up the $x_{ij}$ and $y_i$ values, thus violating the matroid-rank packing constraints.
 Chudak and Shmoys~\cite{ChudakS98} use the same clustering idea but without filtering, using the dual solution to bound the cost.
-The difficulty here in bounding the cost using the dual solution is that there are terms with negative coefficients in the dual objective function that correspond to the primal constraints \eqref{cap}.
+The difficulty here with this approach is that there are terms with negative coefficients in the dual objective function that correspond to the primal matroid-rank constraints.
 Although~\cite{SwamyS03} showed that it is possible to overcome this difficulty in certain cases, the situation here looks more complicated and it is not clear how to use their techniques.